-SACRAMENTO, California— March 10, 2014—The California Community Colleges Chancellor’s Office and the Foundation for California Community Colleges (Foundation) are proud to announce the launch of the California Student Success Center, which will act as a hub of support for projects around the state that improve college completion rates and promote student success.
+SACRAMENTO, California— March 10, 2014—The California Community Colleges Chancellor’s Office and the Foundation for California Community Colleges (Foundation) are proud to announce the launch of the Success Center for California Community Colleges, which will act as a hub of support for projects around the state that improve college completion rates and promote student success.

-Housed at the Foundation for California Community Colleges, the Center will function as a hub, strengthening, coordinating, and amplifying the work already being done system-wide.
-The Center will
+Housed at the Foundation for California Community Colleges, the Success Center will function as a hub, strengthening, coordinating, and amplifying the work already being done system-wide.
+The Success Center will

 play a pivotal role in promoting a common thread through the student success activities being carried

 “Our ability to continue advancing the Student Success Initiative in California hinges on our ability to lead a decentralized 112-college system toward a collective vision of improved student success and completion,” said Keetha Mills, Foundation President and CEO.
-“We are proud to launch the Student Success Center, and are committed to ensuring that it grows into a genuine and well-organized hub for coordinating student success efforts throughout California.”
+“We are proud to launch the Success Center for California Community Colleges, and are committed to ensuring that it grows into a genuine and well-organized hub for coordinating student success efforts throughout California.”

-California’s Student Success Center joins a nationwide network of Student Success Centers funded by The Kresge Foundation in recent years, with locations in Arkansas, Michigan, Ohio, and Texas.
+The Success Center for California Community Colleges joins a nationwide network of Success Centers funded by The Kresge Foundation in recent years, with locations in Arkansas, Michigan, Ohio, and Texas.
 California was one of three new states selected nationally this year through a highly competitive proposal process.
 Also selected were Connecticut and New Jersey.
 “Each demonstrated a clear vision of a statewide policy agenda to increase community college persistence and completion, as well as the capacity for meaningful data analysis and strong commitment from a broad group of stakeholders,” says Gretchen Schmidt, JFF’s program director for postsecondary state policy.